-The quaint town centre is peaceful with no traffic lights, it artistically paved and even the telegraph poles are colourfully creative!
+The quaint town centre is peaceful with no traffic lights, it artistically paved and painted and even the telegraph poles are colourfully creative!
 A host of wonderfully unique places to shop awaits you, as well delightful and delicious eating houses to dine in or take away gourmet.

 "Koorabup - The Place of the Black Swan"

 The Wilson Inlet with Mount Shadforth in the distance.

 The Noongar Aboriginals have been inhabiting this region for an estimated forty-thousand years and they call it "Koorabup" which means, "the place of the Black Swan."

 Denmark is magnificent.
 A gem on the edge of the Southern Ocean, nestled amongst beautiful karri, eucalyptus, jarrah and tingle forests and set beside the winding Denmark River.
 White sandy beaches, great surf and tree-lined hills.
 Denmark is a special place to visit.

 Berridge Park is a great public park area right on the Denmark River, it is home to many events.
 There are plenty of riverside activiteis Denmark Dragon Boat pass by!